kritithakur14/studyflow-api/README.md

 - **Secure Data Access**

-  - Deck visibility and editing is checked through middleware to make sure only. allowed users can access or modify each deck.
+  - Deck visibility and editing is checked through middleware to make sure only allowed users can access or modify each deck.

 ---